Nadira (Indian actress)

-Florence Ezekiel (5 December 1932 – 9 February 2006), known professionally as Nadira, was an Indian actress who worked in the Hindi film industry.
+Nadira (born Florence Ezekiel; 5 December 1932 – 9 February 2006), was an Indian actress who worked in the Hindi film industry.
 She appeared in films from the 1950s and 1960s, including Aan (1952), Shree 420 (1955), Pakeezah (1972), and Julie (1975), which won her the Filmfare Best Supporting Actress Award.

 Early life

 Nadira was born on 5 December 1932 in Baghdad, Iraq, into a Baghdadi Jewish family.
 When she was an infant, her family migrated from Baghdad to Bombay in search of business opportunities.
 She had two brothers, one of whom lives in the United States and another in Israel.

 Career

 Nadira's first appearance in cinema was in the 1943 Hindi-language film Mauj when she was 10 or 11 years of age.

 Her breakthrough came from Sardar Akhtar, wife of film director Mehboob Khan who cast her in the film Aan (1952).
 Her role as a Rajput princess in the film marked her rise to cinematic prominence.
 In 1955, she played a rich socialite named Maya in Shree 420.
 She played pivotal roles in a number of films such as Dil Apna Aur Preet Parai (1960), Pakeezah (1972), Hanste Zakhm (1973), and Amar Akbar Anthony (1977).
 She was often cast as a temptress or vamp, roles which were used as a foil to the chaste leading lady characters that were favoured at the time by the Hindi film industry.

 Nadira won a Filmfare Award for Best Supporting Actress, for her role in the 1975 film Julie.
 During the 1980s and 1990s, she mostly played supporting characters.
 Due to her image as a Westernized woman, she often played roles of Christian or Anglo-Indian ladies.
 Her last role was in the film Josh (2000).

 She was among the highest-paid actresses during her career, and was one of the first Indian actresses to own a Rolls-Royce.